6 native advertising examples to inspire your next campaign

 As you scroll past the header image of The Fred Hollows Foundation NZ’s native ad, the screen goes black.
 All you see is a prompt to scroll more.
 So you scroll and scroll.
 Slowly, a blurry image comes into view, and you’re face-to-face with a startling statistic.

-4 out of 5 people who are blind don’t have to be.
+Four out of five people who are blind don’t have to be.
 This clever use of design hooks the reader onto the problem of untreated blindness and sets them up to hear about the solution — and ultimately donate to help.

 Screenshot of a native advertisement from the Fred Hollows Foundation NZ